SAP/inquirer-gui/radio-button-plugin/README.md

 # radio Plugin for Inquirer-gui

-This sample plugin enables choosing a radio group.
+This radio plugin enables choosing a radio button.